There are TWO meta principles that underpin German sentence structure and then FOUR sentence structure patterns that are derived from them.

 Ready to dive in?! 😀

-At the most rudimentary level, a complete sentence is comprised of a SUBJECT NOUN and a VERB — in other words, someone or something who/that is doing or being something.
+At the most rudimentary level, a complete sentence is comprised of a SUBJECT NOUN and its conjugated VERB — in other words, someone or something who/that is doing or being something.

 A man eats.
 The glass shattered.
 Those women are singing.
 Flowers wilt.